outworkers/phantom/docs/basics/primitives.md

 #### Deriving new primitives from existing ones

-Phantom comes with a pre-defined set that helps with the most common scenarios that are well known and loved in Cassandra.
-But what if you want to roll your own type?
-Well, you can obviously choose to fully implement the primitive trait though in some scenarios it's often just easier to simply leverage an existing implementation.
+This allows you to implement new primitives based on already available ones, often it's easier to leverage an existing implementation.

-For the sake of argument, let's assume you are trying to derive a primitive for `case class Test(value: String)`.
-Phantom makes this reasonably simply, all you have to do is to use `Primitive.derive` to produce a new implicit primitive in scope that helps educate Phantom and simultaneously Cassandra of what your type `means`.
+Let's assume you are trying to derive a primitive for `case class Test(value: String)`.
+Phantom allows this via `Primitive.derive` to produce a new implicit primitive for your custom type.

-"Deriving" is very simple, if we have a primitive for a type `T` that already exists, then we can define a new primitive for any type `X` we want, provided there is a bijection from `T` to `X`, or in simple terms a way to convert a `T to an `X` and an `X` back to a `T` without losing any details in the process.
+"Deriving" is simple, for a  a primitive of type `T` that already exists, we can define a new primitive for any type `X` we want, provided there is a bijection from `T` to `X`, or in simple terms a way to convert a `T to an `X` and an `X` back to a `T` without losing any details in the process.

-The implementation of `derive`, uses context bound on `Source` to tell the compiler the type `Source` should be an already defined primitive, and the two parameters are the conversion functions from `Source` to `Target`.
+The implementation of `derive` uses context bound on `Source` to tell the compiler the type `Source` should be an already defined primitive, and the two parameters are the conversion functions from `Source` to `Target`.
 The output is a `Primitive[Target]`.